molily/molily.de/_posts/2019-02-03-testing-angular.md

 All these tasks need to be tested properly.

-### Unit test for the Counter Component
+### Unit test for the counter Component

-As a first example, we are going to test the [CounterComponent](https://github.com/9elements/angular-workshop/tree/master/src/app/counter).
+As a first example, we are going to test the [CounterComponent](https://github.com/9elements/angular-workshop/tree/master/src/app/components/counter).
 This is how it looks in action:

 <p class="responsive-iframe">
 <iframe src="https://9elements.github.io/angular-workshop/" class="responsive-iframe__iframe"></iframe>